The Children’s Support League of the East Bay (CSL) provides grants to nonprofit agencies serving children in need

 Child Advocacy/Crisis Intervention

-Provides trained staff to intercede and support toddlers, children, adolescents, and adults with developmental disabilities involved in an investigation of sexual abuse and exploitation, physical harm, neglect, drug endangerment, or severe violence, putting the child’s needs first.
+Achieves justice and healing each year for over 600 toddlers, children, adolescents, and adults with developmental disabilities that result from sexual abuse and exploitation, physical harm, neglect, drug endangerment, or witnessing severe violence in their home or community.

 Advances the lives of children with physical disabilities through sports and recreational activities.